 The quest to ride on two wheels began sometime during the mid-19th century, and many inventors began working on different bicycle designs.
 Through a process of trial and error, inventors eventually settled on the standard bicycle frame design that is still used today.
 Vast improvements have occurred since this time, however.
 Today’s modern bicycles have high-tech gears, brakes, and frame designs.
 A variety of design choices are also available, such as touring, street, mountain, and BMX models.
 Consumers can even choose indoor models for exercise.
-It may help to review exercise bike reviews and exercise bike ratings before purchasing an indoor bicycle.
+It may help to review exercise bike reviews and top exercise bike ratings before purchasing a bike.

 Different Kinds of Bicycles